The 20 Best Prekallikrein Deficiency Doctors Near Me in Cleveland, OH

 Offers Telehealth

-Sherwin Desouza is a Hematologist Oncology specialist and a Hematologist in Cleveland, Ohio.
+Sherwin Desouza is a Hematologist practicing medicine in Cleveland, Ohio.
 Dr. Desouza is rated as an Experienced provider by MediFind in the treatment of Prekallikrein Deficiency.
-His top areas of expertise are Thrombocytopenia, Adult Immune Thrombocytopenia, Immune Thrombocytopenic Purpura (ITP), Pulmonary Embolism, and Splenectomy.
-Dr. Desouza is currently accepting new patients.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Thrombocytopenia, Adult Immune Thrombocytopenia, Immune Thrombocytopenic Purpura (ITP), Pulmonary Embolism, and Splenectomy.

 What is the definition of Prekallikrein Deficiency?